Breaking Down Soil Tillage and Crop Rotation

 Sustainably managing farmland will also reinforce the land’s value in the long term.
 Farms with healthy soils should be worth more over time, and this will be increasingly true as natural resources become more scarce.

 At FarmTogether, our mission is to bring creative and transformative capital to sustainable farming while opening a vital asset class to all investors.
-As part of our commitment, 100% of our acres are certified sustainable through Leading Harvest.
+FarmTogether’s agricultural operations have been certified as in conformance with the Leading Harvest Farmland Management Standard.
 Additionally, we partner with best-in-class operators with a track record of successful sustainable farm management and who align well with our interest in promising financial returns.

 Interested in learning more about FarmTogether's commitment to funding sustainable and prosperous farming, to include regenerative agriculture?
-Check out our ESG page.
+Check out our Why We Invest page.

 Disclaimer: FarmTogether is not a registered broker-dealer, investment adviser or investment manager.
 FarmTogether does not provide tax, legal or investment advice.
 This material has been prepared for informational and educational purposes only.
 You should consult your own tax, legal and investment advisors before engaging in any transaction.